isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``high-availability`` information is returned only when the command is sent to the DHCP servers being in the HA setup.
-This parameter is never returned when the ``status-get`` command is sent to the Control Agent or DDNS deamon.
+This parameter is never returned when the ``status-get`` command is sent to the Control Agent or DDNS daemon.

 The ``thread-pool-size`` and ``packet-queue-size`` parameters are returned only when the command is sent to DHCP servers with multi-threading enabled.
-These two parameters and ``multi-threading-enabled`` are never returned when the ``status-get`` command is sent to the Control Agent or DDNS deamon.
+These two parameters and ``multi-threading-enabled`` are never returned when the ``status-get`` command is sent to the Control Agent or DDNS daemon.

-To learn more about the HA status information returned by the ``status-get`` command please refer to the the :ref:`command-ha-status-get` section.
+To learn more about the HA status information returned by the ``status-get`` command please refer to the :ref:`command-ha-status-get` section.